Fumipo-Theta/matpos/README.md

 Providing easy method for layouting subplots in using matplotlib.

 When you want to make complex layout, you can define absolute size of each subplot.
-And you can also set its position according to relative distance from the other subplot with this package.
+And you can also set its position according to relative margin from the other subplot with this package.

 ## Usage